 Power of the arts

-"But it was an interesting, happy life in the Deep South for me.
-I grew up at a situation in that could have made me feel very differently about myself and about my place in the world.
+"It was an interesting, happy life in the Deep South for me.
+I grew up in a situation that could have made me feel very differently about myself and my place in the world.
 I think it was a lucky break."

 Growing up with segregation